Nina Church-Adams, Senior Vice President, Marketing at Act-On was nominated by Kim Blomgren.

 After American Express, circling back to her desire to help the underserved, Nina’s team at Nike Foundation designed and piloted the Girl Effect University program, a global learning platform preparing experts in international development to design and execute large-scale programs dedicated to unleashing the potential of 250 million adolescent girls living in poverty.
 The program was successfully transitioned to and is operating under the auspices of Mercy Corps.

 As part of the senior leadership team at D&H, Nina helped lead the company to an acquisition by Finastra, and to the number three position in the market.
-This was in part due to her successful efforts in evolving the marketing organization from a product-focused, bottom of funnel marketing effort to a solution-focused, strategic marketing approach that spanned the entire B2B marketing funnel from awareness, to demand generation, to sales enablement, to customer success.
+This was in part due to her successful efforts in evolving the marketing organization from a product-focused, bottom of Flannel marketing effort to a solution-focused, strategic marketing approach that spanned the entire B2B marketing Flannel from awareness, to demand generation, to sales enablement, to customer success.

 Throughout her career, Nina has been passionate about advancing opportunities for girls and women.
 As co-chair of the D&H Women’s Network, Nina launched its expansion into the US.
 And even as a student, Nina’s master’s dissertation was a longitudinal study, revisiting the research of her undergraduate thesis, exploring the importance of formal women’s networks in advancing women’s leadership.
 Nina is thrilled to now be working for a female tech CEO, Kate Johnson, at Act-On during an exciting time for the Act-On team in its journey to help marketers anticipate, automate, and accelerate their engagement efforts!